 How to order Ninja WiFi

 It's simple.
 There's 3 steps to ordering and using the service:

-Order directly via the Ninja Wi-Fi website HERE.
+If you prefer, you can order directly via the Ninja WiFi website HERE.

-Note: There is an additional cost of postage of 550 JPY if using delivery by post.
+Note: There is a small additional cost of postage if using delivery by post.

-Ninja Wi-Fi has counters at eleven major airports in Japan.
+Ninja WiFi has nine counters at several major airports in Japan.
 You can pick up your WiFi router at a counter upon your arrival, and return it when you leave Japan.